kcbighuge/p5-capstone/p5-capstone-airbnb-report.md

 ### Describe a solution and Identify metrics

 Using data provided by Airbnb about US users' demographic and web session records we make 5 predictions per user of where they will stay.
-Of the 12 possible outcomes, there are 11 destination countries ('US', 'FR', 'CA', 'GB', 'ES', 'IT', 'PT', 'NL','DE', 'AU') and 1 outcome of no destination found ('NDF').
+Of the 12 possible outcomes, there are 11 destination countries ('US':USA, 'FR':France, 'CA':Canada, 'GB':Great Britain, 'ES':Spain, 'IT':Italy, 'PT':Portugal, 'NL':Netherlands, 'DE':Germany, 'AU':Australia) and 1 outcome of no destination found ('NDF').

 Our predictions are evaluated using [NDCG](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/details/evaluation).
 The 5 predictions made per user should be ordered so the most probable destination goes first.
 The NDCG metric gives higher weight to correct predictions that are higher in order, with a perfect score of 1 and lowest score of 0.